fastrgv/AdaGate/README.md

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it may not run, and you will need to recompile.

 Build scripts for AdaCore Ada [with its own g++] are provided.
 But should also work for GNAT from the GNU Compiler Collection, with minor changes.
+See aggcmp.sh.

 -------------------------------------------------------